A minimax optimal approach to high-dimensional double sparse linear regression: Analysis of minimax optimality

 \section{Analysis of minimax optimality}

-At the beginning of this section, we first provide the minimax lower bounds for $\ell_2$-parameter estimation for the double sparse linear regression model.
-In Section 2.1, we introduce the double sparse IHT operator.
-We then provide a clear explanation of its construction and introduce a novel IHT-style procedure in Section 2.2.
-Following this, we investigate the theoretical properties of our proposed procedure, and establish the matching minimax upper bounds for parameter estimation on double sparse linear regression.
+In Section \ref{operator}, we introduce the double sparse iterative hard thresholding (DSIHT) operator.
+In particular, we provide a clear explanation of its construction and develop a DSIHT algorithm with known sparsity and noise levels.
+Following this, in Section \ref{upperbound}, we analyze the sources of estimation error.
+Then, we establish the upper bounds for parameter estimation of the DSIHT algorithm in Section \ref{mainresult}.
+In Section \ref{lowerbound}, we derive the minimax lower bound for double sparse linear regression, which yields that the upper bound in Section \ref{mainresult} is minimax optimal.

-In previous works, minimax rates for the high-dimensional sparse linear regression has been studied thoroughly.
-A number of papers focus on element-wise $s$-sparsity class \citep{raskutti2011minimax, verzelen2012minimax, bellec2018slope}, and there is also some work devoted to group sparsity such as \citet{10.1214/09-AOS778, tsy2011}.
-Recently, \citet{cai2019sparse} provided the non-asymptotic minimax lower bounds of double sparse linear regression.
-Here we prove it using a more concise technique.
-Consider parameter space $\widetilde\Theta^{m,d}(s, s_0)$: